 It was still dark and drizzly when I arrived at Stonehenge.
 It was just after 6am and not light enough to take photos.
 I was filled with disappointment.
 Besides being cold, wet, and hungry, I was beginning to doubt that there would be a good sunrise.
 I was right.
 A long time later, darkness simply gave way to muted daylight.

-In the early 1980’s Britain’s treatment of Stonehenge was embarrassing.
+In the early 1980’s Britain’s treatment of Stonehenge was still embarrassing for such an important site.
 Until 1977, anyone could just walk right up to the stones.
 Even worse, highways ran within just feet of some of the stones.
 To protect the monoliths from further vandalism, they’d erected a butt-ugly metal cyclone fence around the site.

 The fence, only about chest high, was trivial to climb.
 If I couldn’t take a sunrise photo, I at least wanted to take a photo of my Stanford sweatshirt draped on Stonehenge.
 What stymied me were a series of signs warning that guard dogs were patrolling the site.
 I whistled a few times and called the dogs.
 No dogs responded, but the handful of other visitors all stared at me.
 I climbed part way over the fence and whistled again.
 Were there really dogs or was it a cheap ploy to keep people out?